getsentry/sentry-java/docs/modules/log4j.rst

         private static final Logger logger = Logger.getLogger(MyClass.class);

         void logSimpleMessage() {
-            // This adds a simple message to the logs logger.error("This is a test");
+            // This sends a simple event to Sentry logger.error("This is a test");
         }